Myths About Dog Ear Cropping

-Recently, the AVMA (American Veterinary Medical Association) has considered the practice of ear cropping for cosmetic purposes only, medically unnecessary and therefore has opposed to its practice.
-While the battle has been going on for quite a while, the AVMA now is directly attempting to ask breed clubs within the AKC, to eliminate both ear cropping and tail docking practices from breed standards.
+Recently, the AVMA (American Veterinary Medical Association) has considered the practice of ear cropping for cosmetic purposes only, medically unnecessary, and therefore has opposed its practice.
+While the battle has been going on for quite a while, the AVMA is now directly attempting to ask breed clubs within the AKC to eliminate both ear cropping and tail docking practices from breed standards.

-Also more and more veterinarians are recently refusing to crop ears.
+More and more veterinarians are recently refusing to crop ears.
 The reason why many veterinarians oppose to it is because they consider the practice unnecessary and painful.
 Not to mention the fact that not all ear croppings have a happy ending.
-In some cases, the ears may not ''stand'' as owners may like and therefore, this scenario creates frustrating situations for both veterinarians and owners.
+In some cases, the ears may not ''stand'' as owners may like.
+This scenario creates frustrating situations for both veterinarians and owners.

-The AKC still nowadays, seems to have trouble accepting that ear cropping is really only for cosmetic purposes.
-They claim the practice of ear cropping and tail docking '' “integral to defining and preserving breed character and/or enhancing good health''.
+The AKC still seems to have trouble accepting that ear cropping is really only for cosmetic purposes.
+They claim the practice of ear cropping and tail docking is “integral to defining and preserving breed character and/or enhancing good health.''
 Unfortunately, this is far from true.
 There are absolutely no real medical benefits when it comes to cropping ears.

-Rather, in some cases, complications may arise from the ear cropping practice itself: ears may get infected, the pinna may not stay erect as wished, there may be bleeding, not to mention the risks associated with putting a puppy under general anesthesia.
+Rather, in some cases, complications may arise from the ear cropping practice itself.
+Ears may get infected, the pinna may not stay erect as wished, there may be bleeding, not to mention the risks associated with putting a puppy under general anesthesia for just cosmetic purposes.

 Myths and Reasons Why Ear Cropping is Still Practiced